-'Looks like I did need some protecting.'
+"Looks like I did need some protecting."
 And then he smiled and the tight knot in Merlin's insides disappeared as if by magic.
-He had not even realized that he had been clenching his teeth and tensing his muscles with a vigour any knight would have been proud of during a training session.
+He hadn't even realized he'd been clenching his teeth and tensing his muscles with a vigour any knight would have been proud of during a training session.

 Merlin blushed at the compliment, a flutter of excitement making his heart beat faster.
-This was so much more than he had ever hoped for.
+This was so much more than he'd ever hoped for.

-'It is not why I do it' Merlin lowered his head, almost in embarrassment.
+"It isn't why I do it."
+Merlin lowered his head, almost in embarrassment.

 Arthur looked totally bewildered for a second.
 Merlin had sacrificed more for him than any other man he knew, yet he was so humble about it, it was almost irritating.

-'I do this because of who you are, Arthur and who you are destined to be.'
-Merlin said slowly and he gave the king a disarming smile.
-'And because you are my friend.'
+"I do this because of who you are, Arthur and who you are destined to be."
+Merlin said slowly giving the king a disarming smile.
+"And because you are my friend."
 He sounded so sincere, almost naïve, and the affection in his voice touched the essence of Arthur's soul.

 Merlin looked up, but could sense no ill intent in the question.

-'And the prophecy predicted that he was destined to kill me.'
+"And the prophecy predicted that he was destined to kill me."
 Arthur concluded in no time.
-'You denied yourself for my sake.'
-He said, finally understanding why Merlin had appeared so upset that time and, with the understanding, intense humility ensued.
+"You denied yourself for my sake," he whispered, finally understanding why Merlin had appeared so upset that time, and with the understanding intense humility ensued.

-It seemed that whatever Merlin had done since he had come to Camelot, whatever decisions he had taken, every single act had always been with him at the fore of his mind.
+It seemed whatever Merlin had done since he'd come to Camelot, whatever decisions he'd taken, every single act had always been with him at the fore of his mind.

-Merlin's eyes were full of expectation and hope and Arthur could not help but smile at his enthusiasm.
-This was the Merlin he had always known, the man who always believed in the best of everything and everyone and who always tried to do the right thing.
+Merlin's eyes were full of expectation and hope and Arthur couldn't help but smile at his enthusiasm.
+This was the Merlin he'd always known, the man who always believed in the best of everything and everyone and who always tried to do the right thing.

-'You're being wise again?'
-Arthur nudged fondly and then repeated in thought.
-'The prophecy.'
-And as if this was a cue he grabbed the chance to say what he had come to say.
+"You're being wise again?"
+Arthur nudged him fondly and then asks thoughtfully.
+'The prophecy…" And as if this was a cue he grabbed the chance to say what he had come to say.

 He paused.
-'Does it not speak of the king and the warlock working together, linked by destiny, striving for a shared goal?'
-It was not really a question, but Arthur hoped that he was making a good point for his own cause.
+"Does it not speak of the king and the warlock working together, linked by destiny, striving for a shared goal?"
+It wasn't really a question, but Arthur hoped that he was making a good point for his own cause.
 And when he saw Merlin nod in agreement he continued.

 Merlin's head popped up at the words.
-He could not remember Arthur ever pleading with him.
-He really does mean this.
-Merlin thought exhilarated and it was as if all his wildest dreams were fulfilled that very moment.
+He couldn't remember Arthur ever pleading with him.
+He really does mean this, Merlin thought exhilarated, and it was as if all his wildest dreams were fulfilled that very moment.
 His heart was singing and waves of excitement rushed through him drowning him in a hurricane of overwhelming happiness because he realized what the request entailed.

 Arthur wanted him back in the full knowledge of who he was, what had been and what he was capable of.
-And he did not only accept all of it, but welcomed it in a way Merlin had never thought possible.
+And he didn't only accept all of it, but welcomed it in a way Merlin had never thought possible.

 The king watched Merlin carefully as he was waiting for an answer.
 An answer that seemed to take forever.
 His friend's face seemed to be clouded in thought and the longer Merlin took to reply, the more uneasy Arthur grew.

 Arthur coughed quietly, in some ways hoping to elicit a reaction.
-'I can see how you like living with the druids and how much you enjoy using your magic freely….'
-He started rambling on and startled when he was interrupted by quiet laughter.
+"I can see how you like living with the druids and how much you enjoy using your magic freely…," he started rambling and startled when he was interrupted by quiet laughter.

-'A long time ago I said that I was happy to be your servant till the day I die.'
+"A long time ago I said I was happy to be your servant till the day I die."

-'That is still true now, Arthur.
-I was born to serve you and I would not change a thing.'
+"That is still true now, Arthur.
+I was born to serve you and I wouldn't change a thing."

-'There is no other place I would rather be than at your side, at Camelot, Arthur.'
+"There's no other place I'd rather be than at your side, at Camelot, Arthur."
 Merlin was beaming now and his eyes were almost sparkling golden with joy.